AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

       return True when I = 0;
       goto Cleanup when Flags (1);
       raise Error when Imported_C_Func /= 0;
-      raise Error with ”Unix Error”
+      raise Error with "Unix Error"
          when Imported_C_Func /= 0;

 -------------------------